 Historical records in the form of diaries, articles and journals from settlers support Lycett’s visual evidence that Newcastle and its surrounds were rich in Aboriginal culture and history.

-Yet, as early as 1788, over a million Aboriginal people were decimated through massacre, displacement and disease reducing the population to about 60,000.
+Yet, since as early as 1788, over a million Aboriginal people were decimated through massacre, displacement and disease, reducing the population to about 60,000.

 “That’s like dropping an atomic bomb,” Maynard told his audience.